So, you’re all set to start your freelancing journey and right now you’re wondering about the important tips you need to succeed as a freelancer?

 Now get this.
 If you need maximum success, approach your work with these guys differently.

-As a freelance entrepreneur, your best approach here is to take up his idea and work with him all through the process.
+As a freelance entrepreneur, your best way to work with a Jane Doe is to take up her ideas and work with her all through the process.
 Don’t do it alone.

-For Joe who doesn’t have a clue about what he wants.
+For John Doe who doesn’t have a clue about what he wants.
 The best thing to do is take up his ideas, interpret it for them.
 Simplify everything and then present it back to him.

 What you’re doing here is to make sure they fully grasp what they want, at least to a large extent.
 Before you start working it out, based on their approval.